Johannes-Zi/master_thesis/docu/AssociationAnalysis/DisGeNet2r/disgenet2r.md

 ```
 #### Parameter specific output
 ```
-# Input used for DisGeNet run
+# Input geneset with metadata used for DisGeNet run
 <clinical_parameter>_DisGeNet_input_genes_metadata.csv

-# All DisGeNet results
+# All DisGeNet results for this clinical parameter
 <clinical_parameter>_DisGeNet_results.csv

 # Filtered DisGeNet results that are disease that might be assotiated to pulmanory hypertension